GUNACHAND-09/COIT20252---Business-Process-Management/README.md

 ### Artefact 1 - Process Thinking and Process Model Quality

-This article made me realize that process thinking in modelling business processes is very important.
-It says that it's not a matter of knowing the symbols in UML or BPMN, it's a matter of creating a good process model.
-There is also a need for the person to know how the process operates in order of activities, decision, roles and the linkages between tasks.
-The study reveals that the ones with higher process thinking skills tend to develop more clear and correct process models.
+This article made me realize that process thinking in modelling business processes is very important